 Our product candidates SZN-1326 and SZN-043 are in preclinical development and their risk of failure is high.
 It is impossible to predict when or if our candidates or any potential future product candidates will prove effective in humans or will receive regulatory approval.
 Before obtaining marketing approval from regulatory authorities for the sale of any product candidate, we must complete preclinical studies for SZN-1326 and SZN-043 and then conduct extensive clinical trials to demonstrate the safety, purity, and potency, or efficacy of that product candidate in humans.
 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any time during the development process.
 The results of preclinical studies and clinical trials of any of our current or potential future product candidates may not be predictive of the results of later-stage clinical trials.
 Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy traits despite having progressed through preclinical studies and initial clinical trials.
 A number of companies in the pharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or safety profiles, notwithstanding promising results in earlier trials.
 We are currently conducting IND-enabling studies for SZN-1326 and intends to initiate first-in-human trials of SZN-1326 and SZN-043 in 2022.
-We may experience delays in completing our preclinical studies and initiating or completing our clinical studies.
-We do not know whether planned preclinical studies and clinical trials will be completed on schedule or at all, or whether planned clinical trials will begin on time, need to be redesigned, will enroll patients on time or be completed on schedule, if at all.
-Our development programs may be delayed for a variety of reasons, including delays related to:
+We may experience delays in completing our preclinical studies and initiating or completing our clinical trials will begin on time, need to be redesigned, enroll patients on time or be completed on schedule, if at all.
+Its development programs may be delayed for a variety of reasons, including delays related to:

-- the FDA or other regulatory authorities requiring additional data or imposing other requirements before permitting initiation of a clinical trial; - obtaining regulatory approval to commence a clinical trial; - reaching agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and clinical trial sites;
+- the FDA or other regulatory authorities requiring it to submit additional data or imposing other requirements before permitting it to initiate a clinical trial; - obtaining regulatory approval to commence a clinical trial; - reaching agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and clinical trial sites;

-- obtaining institutional review board, or IRB, or ethics committee, or EC, approval at each clinical trial site; - recruiting suitable patients to participate in a clinical trial; - having patients complete a clinical trial or return for post-treatment follow-up; - clinical trial sites deviating from trial protocol or dropping out of a trial; - · adding new clinical trial sites; or - manufacturing sufficient quantities of our product candidates for use in clinical trials.
+- obtaining institutional review board, or IRB, approval at each clinical trial site; - recruiting suitable patients to participate in a clinical trial; - having patients complete a clinical trial or return for post-treatment follow-up; - clinical trial sites deviating from trial protocol or dropping out of a trial; - · adding new clinical trial sites; or - manufacturing sufficient quantities of our product candidates for use in clinical trials.

-Furthermore, we expect to rely on its CROs and clinical trial sites to ensure the proper and timely conduct of our clinical trials and, while we expect to enter into agreements governing their committed activities, we may have limited influence over their actual performance.
+Furthermore, we expect to rely on its CROs and clinical trial sites to ensure the proper and timely conduct of our clinical trials and, while we expect to enter into agreements governing their committed activities, it has limited influence over their actual performance.